 - Marble cleaner – There are plenty of cleaning products that have been designed to sanitise and clean natural stone surfaces, including Seventh Generation cleaner and disinfectant.

 - Mould and mildew remover – This product contains disinfecting ingredients (bleach) in concentrations that have been specially formulated to be non-damaging on marble countertops.

 - For more tips on how to clean marble and remove stains, check out our comprehensive marble cleaning guide.

-Granite is an incredibly hard stone surface and it is significantly less porous than marble.
+Granite is an incredibly hard stone surface and it is significantly less porous than marble and other materials of worktops and countertops.
 But despite its solid structural qualities, you still need to avoid using acidic or chemical cleaners that can damage the colour of the stone.

 - 70% isopropyl alcohol – Rubbing alcohol can be sprayed directly onto sealed granite countertops to kill off germs and bacteria.
 You just need to allow the product to sit for 3-5 minutes, then rise with water and allow to dry naturally or buff with a clean cloth.

 - Microfibre cloths – A microfibre cloth should be used for daily wipe-downs and regular cleaning.